jsiek/abstract-binding-trees/src/rewriting/examples/BlogTypeSafety10Easy4Med1Hard.lagda.md

     𝒱⟦_⟧ : (A : Type) → Term → Set
     𝒱⟦ ι ⟧ ($ c) = ι ≡ typeof c
     𝒱⟦ A ⇒ B ⟧ (ƛ N) = ∀ W → 𝒱⟦ A ⟧ W → ℰ⟦ B ⟧ (N [ W ])
-    𝒱⟦ ★ ⟧ (V ⟨ G !⟩) = Value V × 𝒱⟦ typeofGround G ⟧ V
+    𝒱⟦ ★ ⟧ (V ⟨ G !⟩) = Value V × 𝒱⟦ gnd⇒ty G ⟧ V
     𝒱⟦ _ ⟧ _ = ⊥

-Note that the definitions of 𝓔 and 𝓥 are recursive.
+Note that the definitions of ℰ and 𝓥 are recursive.
 Unfortunately they are not proper definitions of (total) functions because there is no guarantee of their termination.
 For simple languages, like the Simply Typed Lambda Calculus, 𝓥 can be defined by recursion on the type `A`.
-However, here we have the unknown type `★` and the recursion in that clause invokes `𝒱⟦ typeofGround G ⟧ V`, but `typeofGround G` is not a structural part of ★ (nothing is).
+However, here we have the unknown type `★` and the recursion in that clause invokes `𝒱⟦ gnd⇒ty G ⟧ V`, but `gnd⇒ty G` is not a structural part of ★ (nothing is).
-(The definition of 𝓔 above is also problematic, but one could reformulate 𝓔 to remove the recursion in 𝓔.)
+(The definition of ℰ above is also problematic, but one could reformulate ℰ to remove the recursion in ℰ.)

 ## An Explicitly Step-indexed Logical Relation for Type Safety

-We can force the definitions of 𝓔 and 𝓥 to terminate using step-indexing (aka. the "gasoline" technique), which was first applied to logical relations by Appel and McAllester (TOPLAS 2001).
-We add a parameter k (a natural number) to 𝓔 and 𝓥, and decrement k on each recursive call.
-When k is zero, 𝓔 and 𝓥 accept all terms.
-Thus, the meaning of `𝓔⟦ A ⟧ M k` is that term `M` is guaranteed to behave according to type `A` for `k` reduction steps, but after that there are no guarantees.
+We can force the definitions of ℰ and 𝓥 to terminate using step-indexing (aka. the "gasoline" technique), which was first applied to logical relations by Appel and McAllester (TOPLAS 2001).
+We add a parameter k (a natural number) to ℰ and 𝓥, and decrement k on each recursive call.
+When k is zero, ℰ and 𝓥 accept all terms.
+Thus, the meaning of `ℰ⟦ A ⟧ M k` is that term `M` is guaranteed to behave according to type `A` for `k` reduction steps, but after that there are no guarantees.